First in a four-part series on technology in construction and real estate. Read the rest of the series:

 A trend right now is simply optimizing the basics.
 From accounts payable to time entry to field data collection, implementing technology to automate processes can not only save you money in the long run but also save your employees a significant amount of time, allowing them to focus on core priorities like growing your business.

-We’ll dive deeper into which technologies can do this in part two of this series.
+We’ll dive deeper into which technologies, including CRMs, can do this in Part II of this series.
+Read it here.

 We know prefabrication isn’t new, but despite all its benefits, not enough contractors take advantage of it.
 Many don’t have the right technology, even though they understand prefabrication well and know it would benefit their business.

-Part three of this series will focus on how you can utilize technology to enable prefabrication.
+Part three of this series will focus on how you can use technology to enable prefabrication.
+Read it here.

 Blockchain is on the horizon for the construction and real estate industry.
 A major benefit we see coming sooner rather than later is providing savings when it comes to litigation.
 When you include all documentation for a construction project in blockchain, which is an immutable ledger, you prevent one party from saying an issue happened one way because you can show irrefutable documentation proving it happened another way.
 Blockchain is going to be very big in construction for the litigation benefits alone.

-Part four in this series will be forward-looking, touching on blockchain’s potential — and looming — impact on construction and real estate.
+Part four in this series is forward-looking, touching on blockchain’s potential — and looming — impact on construction and real estate.
+Read it here.

 What tool works best for your business?
-Contact the technology and construction & real estate specialists at Wipfli for a free consultation.
+Contact the technology and construction and real estate specialists at Wipfli for a free consultation.